Updated on: 11/18/2019

-In Marysville traffic is still clearing after multiple vehicles were drawn into a collision on northbound I-5 a little before noon.
+In Marysville traffic is still clearing after a multiple-vehicle car accident on northbound I-5 a little before noon.
 All lanes were cleared for travel just after noon.
 Reports vary but either five or six vehicles were involved in the collision.

 Were There Injuries?